douglascayers/sfdc-add-contacts-to-campaign-report-service/README.md

 Getting Started
 ===============

+*Despite the wording (add contacts to campaign...), this solution supports both Contact and Lead reports.*

 1) Deploy these customizations to your sandbox or developer org to test out first.
 You can use the [Deploy to Salesforce](https://githubsfdeploy.herokuapp.com?owner=douglascayers&repo=sfdc-add-contacts-to-campaign-report-service) button at the top of this page.

-2) Create a **Contact** report in `Tabular` format. `Summary`, `Matrix` or other complex report formats are not supported by this package at this time.
+2) Create a report in `Tabular` format that contains at least one field from a **Contact** or **Lead**.
+Please note, `Summary`, `Matrix` or other complex report formats are not supported by this package at this time.

 ![tabular format](/images/customize_report_tabular.png)

-3) Create a **Campaign** that you want the contacts from the report to be added to as members whenever the report runs.
+3) Create a **Campaign** that you want the contacts/leads from the report to be added to as members whenever the report runs.

 4) Go to **Setup | Develop | Custom Settings** and click `Manage` link next to **Add Contact to Campaign Report Settings**.